storyblok/php-management-api-client/README.md

 ### Quick recap: using the `ManagementApi` Class

-The `ManagementApi` class is used for performing administrative tasks in Storyblok, including creating, updating, retrieving, and deleting resources like tags, components, and content entries.
-Here's when you would use it:
+The `ManagementApi` class is used for performing generic administrative tasks in Storyblok, including creating, updating, retrieving, and deleting resources.

-- you need to add new resources to your space, such as tags, folders, or components.
-This is typically done when setting up new content structures or organizing assets.
-- you need to modify existing resources.
-For example, if you want to update a tag’s name, change a component’s structure, or modify content metadata.
-- you need to remove a resource that is no longer needed, such as deleting tags, components, or outdated content entries.
-- although the `ManagementApi` is focused on writing data, it’s also used for retrieving the details of resources that have been created or modified, helping you validate changes or access specific resource information.

-The `ManagementApi` class is best for scenarios where you need to manage the backend resources and automate workflows in Storyblok, such as integrating with third-party systems, synchronizing data, or implementing content versioning.

 ### Note: `ManagementApi` vs Specialized Api Classes

-In addition to the general-purpose `ManagementApi` class, the Storyblok Management PHP client also provides specific classes such as `SpaceApi`, `StoryApi`, and `AssetApi`.
+In addition to the general-purpose `ManagementApi` class, the Storyblok Management PHP client also provides specific classes such as `SpaceApi`, `StoryApi`, `TagApi` and `AssetApi`.
 These classes function similarly to the `ManagementApi` but are tailored for specific scenarios, offering additional methods or data types to work with particular resources.

 - **`SpaceApi`** focuses on managing space-level operations, such as retrieving space information, performing backup etc.
 - **`StoryApi`** specializes in handling stories and their content, including creating, updating, retrieving, and deleting stories.
 This class also provides methods that deal with the structure and fields specific to stories.
 - **`AssetApi`** designed to manage assets like images, files, and other media.
 It provides methods to upload, retrieve, and manage assets, offering features specific to media management.
+- **`TagApi`** designed to manage tags.

 These specialized classes extend the functionality of the `ManagementApi` class, offering more precise control and optimized methods for interacting with specific resource types in your Storyblok space.